Lipschitz-Regularized Critics Lead to Policy Robustness Against Transition Dynamics Uncertainty: Methodology

 \subsection{Practical Implementation}

 This section introduces the implementation of PPO-PGDLC, which incorporates the PGD solver and a Lipschitz-regularized critic into PPO.
-Recall that PPO employs truncated generalized advantage estimation \cite{Schulmanetal_ICLR2016} to compute variance-reduced advantage estimators.
+Recall that PPO uses truncated generalized advantage estimation \cite{Schulmanetal_ICLR2016} to reduced variance.
 Given a trajectory $\tau=(s_0,a_0,s_1,\cdots,s_T)$, the advantage estimator $A_t$ of time index $t\in[0,T)$ is defined as the exponentially weighted sum of temporal difference (TD) errors

 where $\gamma,\xi \in (0,1)$ are the discount factor for the future reward and generalized advantage estimation, respectively, and $\delta_t$ is the TD error at time $t$ computed using the critic network $V_\psi$.
 In PPO-PGDLC, we introduce a modified advantage estimator $\hat{A}^h_t$, which calculates the worst-case TD errors $\hat{\delta}^h_t$ based on the PGD solver $h$ in Algorithm \ref{alg:wcve-pgd}: